 It is also important to consider the route of drug administration within the patient's body.
 Many of us may have been prescribed oral antibiotics and have simply filled our prescription and completed the drug regimen within the comfort of our own homes.
 However, there are many types of infections or disease processes that do not respond well to the use of oral antimicrobial therapy.
 For these diseases, patients may require intravenous or intramuscular injections.
-Patients requiring intravenous or intramuscular injections.
-Patients requiring intravenous or intramuscular or travel to the hospital/clinic for their therapy.
+Patients requiring intravenous or intramuscular injections may need to be hospitalized, have home health nursing arranged, or travel to the hospital/clinic for their therapy.
 Concerns with treatment compliance exists with all routes of administration.
 For more information about considerations regarding routes of administration, refer to Chapter 1 on absorption.
-See Figure 3.74 for an illustration of three common routes of medication within the body.
+See Figure 3.7 for an illustration of three common routes of medication within the body.